PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/010-architecture.md

 Polymesh provides core business logic and financial abstractions at its base layer, called primitives.
 These provide a rich set of embedded on-chain actions (called extrinsics) that a user can initiate, such as creating an asset, settling securities instructions or participating in on-chain governance.

-Polymesh also supports Layer 2 [Smart Contract](../development/smart-contracts/) logic, allowing network users to extend and leverage the base layer primitives to build on-chain financial and identity based protocols.
-Polymesh smart contracts compile to [WebAssembly (Wasm)](https://webassembly.org/).
-Using Wasm expands the family of languages available to smart contract developers to include Rust, C/C++, C#, Typescript, Haxe amd Kotlin, as well as allowing for the use of standard development tools.
-For Polymesh we recommend the use of [Ink!](https://ink.substrate.io/), which is a subset of Rust specifically designed by Parity for Substrate based chains.
-Ink! offers significantly greater performance and safety when compared with other programming languages such as Solidity.
+Polymesh also supports Layer 2 [Smart Contract](../development/smart-contracts/) logic via `pallet-revive`, allowing network users to extend and leverage the base layer primitives to build on-chain financial and identity based protocols.
+Polymesh smart contracts execute on [PolkaVM](https://github.com/paritytech/polkavm), a RISC-V based execution engine, with EVM compatibility (Solidity contracts, standard Ethereum JSON-RPC tooling) supported as one interface into the same pallet rather than a separate system.

 ## Architecture